noah-ku/portfolio/index.md

     - image_path: /assets/images/ataxx-icon.jpeg
       alt: "ataxx"
       title: "Ataxx AI"
-      excerpt: "Project for CS 61B<br><br>Created an AI that can find the best moves in the 1990 game Ataxx.
+      excerpt: "Project for CS 61B<br><br>Created an AI that can find the best moves in the 1990 game *Ataxx*.
 The bot uses minimax and alpha-beta pruning algorithms to find the best possible move within a given depth."
     - image_path: /assets/images/ants-icon.png
       title: "Ants vs. Bees"
       excerpt: "Project for CS 61A<br><br>Developed a game based off of Plants vs. Zombies where a player must place ants on the board to prevent the bee invasion.
 This game uses Object-Oriented Programming to configure ant types and is written in Python."